krud-dev/shapeshift/README.md

 Built with Kotlin in mind, ShapeShift was designed around its ecosystem and best practices.
 The library has 2 main tools for mapping:

 * Annotations - Fully featured annotation based mapping, just add annotations to your objects and ShapeShift handles the rest.
-Including using custom field transformers, conditional mapping, advanced object decoration and much more.
+Including using custom field transformers, conditional mapping, advanced object decoration and much more. ([Kotlin Example](#kotlin-annotation), [Java Example](#java-annotation))
 * DSL - A Kotlin DSL allowing you to define the relations between objects.
 This allows you to map objects you can't change (or don't want to), like objects from 3rd party libraries.
-Additionally you can define inline transformations, conditions and decorations, enabling deep customization and very advanced mapping.
+Additionally you can define inline transformations, conditions and decorations, enabling deep customization and very advanced mapping. ([Kotlin Example](#dsl))
+* Builder - A Java builder allowing you to define relations between objects.
+Supports many of the features of the DSL like inline transformations and conditions. ([Java Example](#builder))

 ShapeShift main features: